-If you are found to be involved in a Safeguarding issue, disciplinary action up to and including termination will be taken.
-You must report suspected safeguarding breaches via CTG's Ethics Committee (ethics@ctg.org) and you will be protected by our Whistleblowing Policy.
+If you are found to be in breach of CTG's commitment to Safeguarding and the Prevention of Sexual Exploitation and Abuse as outlined in this Code of Conduct and associated policies, disciplinary action up to and including termination will be taken.
+All suspected breaches must be reported immediately to CTG's Ethics Committee (ethics@ctq.org).